wp-plugins/ns-cloner-site-copier/readme.txt

 == Changelog ==

+= 3.0.5.2 =
+* Fixed mysql errors for unquoted numeric strings and empty values

 = 3.0.5.1 =
 * Fixed INSERT logic bug that resulted in some rows not being copied
 * Fixed extra characters in sites cloned via quick clone link